dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 Now it's time to put our surgeon's gloves on and start manipulating our call stacks.
 If a potentially truncated call stack is detected, the following is done:

 1. Compare the base stack frame against all the stack frames of the previous sample.
 The idea is that while call `abc()` might be the root frame of our truncated call stack, it might in reality be frame #10 and the actual first 10 frames were suppressed.
-The best way to check this is to compare `abc()` against the stack frames of the previous sample, which is assumed to be correct, meaning that `abc()` will appear "lower" in the stack.
 2. Compare the matches and select the one that better aligns with the previous call stack - the candidate with the most overlap wins.
 3. Insert the missing stack frames - the call stack should be correct now.